A. Gary Anderson

 “We want others to have the educational opportunity to achieve professional results similar to mine,” notes Richman.
 “Our family is committed to the profession.
 My granddaughter is the fourth generation who has been licensed to practice public accounting in California.
 We appreciate the need to attract and educate qualified students who are the profession’s future.”

-One of this year’s recipients, first year student Carol Chang, shares the Richmans’ love of the profession: “My favorite part is that when I learn accounting, most of what I’m learning will be applicable at my first job.
+Each year, deserving students are given the opportunity to pursue their academic and professional goals thanks to the Richman Family-Deloitte Foundation Scholarship.
+One of this year’s recipients, first-year student Carol Chang, shares the Richmans’ love of the profession: “My favorite part is that when I learn accounting, most of what I’m learning will be applicable at my first job.
 Also, how simple it can be; like when I first learned about assets = liabilities + equity, it was actually straight forward how assets would be what the individual or company owns, liabilities would be what they owe to others, and equity would be subtracting assets from liabilities.
 I enjoy working with numbers.”